SimonRPSM/SimonRPSM.github.io/_posts/2019-02-17-OnCreatingANewWorkflow.md

 For example, here we investigate the type of version control needed (it's needed, that's not part of the discussion), the artifacting strategy, the documentation strategy.

 It is also here that we consider the processes for working as a team - does GitFlow Lite make sense?
-Should we all just work on separate repos and communicate our artifacts via carrier pigeons ?
+Should we all just work on separate repos and communicate our artifacts via carrier pigeons?

 # Development Craftsmanship